mpeniket/intro-text-mod-prompt-shields/README.md

 ---

-## Overview of Microsoft Content Safety
+## Overview of Azure AI Content Safety

-Microsoft Content Safety provides AI-powered tools to detect and prevent harmful or inappropriate content in your applications.
+Azure AI Content Safety provides AI-powered tools to detect and prevent harmful or inappropriate content in your applications.
 Key features include:

-- **Text moderation:** Analyses text to detect offensive or inappropriate content.
+- **Text moderation:** Analyzes text to detect offensive or inappropriate content.
 - **Prompt shields:** Protects AI models from malicious inputs that attempt to bypass safety protocols and 'jailbreak' the model.

 By integrating these services, you can enhance user safety and maintain the integrity of your application.